Community Shelter Board Information

 - can be linked with other available information to identify a specific client.

-- We maintain a copy of this policy on our website at www.netcareaccess.org
+We maintain a copy of this policy online at this link.

 How and Why We Collect PPI